marehead/marehead/README.md

 <h1> 🐱‍👓Hello There, Welcome!🖖🏿</h1>
-<h2 align="left">My Name is Marina i'm a person black Queer not binarie elu/they<h2>
+<h6 align="left"> 🏿My Name is Marina i'm a person black Queer not binarie 🌈elu/they </h6>
 <h6>🌱Currently I'm curious learning and practicing AWS, Python and Javascript, among other programming languages<h6>
 <div>
   <a href="https://github.com/mlopezlr">